Thinkwise/docs/docs/kb/universal_alpha.md

 ### Troubleshooting

-- Download the latest Indicium version, Universal version and run all upgrades and hotfixes on the SF and IAM.
+- Download the latest Indicium Universal version, Universal version and run all upgrades and hotfixes on the SF and IAM.
-- Ensure Universal and Indicium are on the same server.
+- Try running Universal and Indicium on the same server.
 The server name for both URLs must be the same.
 - Use fully qualified server names, like `server.thinkwisesoftware.com/indicium` instead of `server/indicium`.
 - Test access to Indicium by accessing the URL directly with the used credentials.
 - Clear the cache of your browser.
+Alternatively, try incognito mode.
-If possible, update your browser or switch to a recommended browser.
+- If possible, update your browser or switch to a recommended browser.
 - Ensure the user has access to the application in the Intelligent Application Manager or runtime configuration in the Software Factory.
-- Ensure a list bar menu is available to the user.
+- Ensure a list bar menu or tile menu is available to the user.
 - Run the _Correct foreign key casing_ task in the Software Factory and re-synchronize with IAM if needed to prevent casing issues.
 - Validate the model.
 Universal is sensitive to incorrect models.